maarten-pennings/C64howto/reu/readme.md

   |  3:2 | reserved          |                                                                    |
   |  1:0 | TRANSFER TYPE     | 00=stash (C64 to REU), 01=fetch (REU to C64), 10=swap, 11=compare  |

+There are four types of transfers.
 The transfer type _stash_ transfers data from the C64 memory to the REU memory.
 The transfer type _fetch_ transfers data from the REU memory to the C64 memory.
 The transfer type _swap_ exchanges the data in the C64 memory with the data in the REU memory.
 The transfer type _compare_ compares data from the C64 memory with data in the REU memory (no writes, only reads).
 If there is a difference the FAULT-bit in the status register is set.

-> **note**
+> **Note on NOFF00**
 > Some memory regions of the C64 are in [triple use](https://www.c64-wiki.com/wiki/Memory_Map).
 > For example DF00 could be RAM, I/O 2, or character ROM.
-> The REU, when executing a transfer, sees what is configured as active.
+> The REU, when executing a transfer, sees what the memory that is configured as active.
-> This means that the REU could never access the RAM or character ROM at DF00.
+> This means that the REU could never access the RAM or character ROM also present at DF00;
+> it would only see the I/O 2 needed to control it.
-> To solve this, EXECUTE can be postponed by clearing NOFF00.
+> To solve this, EXECUTE can be postponed by clearing the NOFF00 flag.
-> The actual transfer is delayed; it starts by writing to FF00,
+> When set, the actual transfer is delayed; it starts only after writing to FF00,
-> presumably after the memory configuration has changed.
+> presumably after the active memory has been changed.

 ### c64base @2,3 ($DF02, 57090)